WilkMat3/SET09102_Personal_Portfolio/week8_project.md

 ```
 *Figure 2: Repository Pattern generic CRUD implementation

-On the Figure 3 & 4 I have included the implementation of specific interface and repository class.
-I both cases I specify that an Expert object would be used with those implementations, this still uses the generic repository for basic CRUD operations.
+In the Figure 3 & 4 I have included the implementation of specific interface and repository classes.
+In both cases I specify that an Expert object would be used with those implementations, this still uses the generic repository for basic CRUD operations.
 If I wanted to have a method specific to ExpertRepository I could have included it in the IExpertRepository interface and ExpertRepository.
-Otherwise I just inherit the base methods from Repository class.
+Otherwise, I just inherit the base methods from the Repository class.
 Thanks to this implementation only new repositories need to be added and not the same crud methods and classes for each type.

 ```
 using Undac.Models;